How to experimentally evaluate the adiabatic condition for quantum annealing: Introduction

-Our paper is organized as follows.
-In sec.~\ref{sec:scheme}, we introduce our method to simultaneously measure the values of the transition matrix element and the energy gap based on an analytical calculation using some approximations.
-In sec.~\ref{sec:Numcal}, to quantify the performance of our method in realistic cases, we perform numerical simulations with noise.
-Finally, in sec.~\ref{sec:conclusion_and_discussion}, we conclude our results and discuss possible future directions.
+The remainder of this paper is organized as follows.
+In Sec.~\ref{sec:quantum_annealing}, we review QA.
+In Sec.~\ref{sec:scheme}, we introduce our method for simultaneously measuring the values of the transition matrix element and the energy gap, based on an analytical calculation using some approximations.
+In Sec.~\ref{sec:Numcal}, we describe numerical simulations (with noise) performed to quantify the performance of our method in realistic cases.
+Finally, in Sec.~\ref{sec:conclusion_and_discussion}, we summarize our results and discuss possible directions for future work.